Gorman, California: 18th century

 Gorman is "one of the oldest continuously used trail and roadside rest stops in California," as the Native Americans of California "would have stopped there when it was the Tataviam village of Kulshra'jek" explains Mountain Communities historian Bonnie Ketterl Kane.

 The Spanish and Mexican colonial El Camino Viejo passed through the area en route to Old Tejon Pass.
 The route of the Stockton–Los Angeles Road went through Tejon Pass after 1852.

 19th century

-The Gorman area was part of Rancho Los Alamos y Agua Caliente, an 1846 Mexican land grant.
+The Gorman area was part of Rancho Los Álamos y Agua Caliente, an 1846 Mexican land grant.

 The first American settler in the area was a man named Charles Johnson, after 1853.
 The 1853 account of Lt.
 Robert S. Williamson of the vicinity for the transcontinental railroad survey expedition report makes no mention of any habitations on the east side of the pass, only that a good wagon road (Stockton–Los Angeles Road) passed through it.

 After Johnson's death, his widow, Soledad Girado ran the place, which by 1855 had become known as Rancho la Viuda (Widow's Station).
 Historian Frank F. Latta noted that the Johnsons' daughter, Isabel, was the only girl to study at the historic Escuela Normal of Los Angeles in the 1860s.